 You'll have the morning (8 a.m. to noon, approximately) to load into your dorm room.
-Usually there are members of the band leadership or College of Music organizations there to help you, as well.
-Green Brigade activities will start that afternoon.
+Usually, there are members of the band leadership or College of Music organizations there to help you, as well.
 You can expect an hour-by-hour schedule about a week before camp begins.

 13. I live off-campus and my apartment lease date is later than the Green Brigade summer band start date.
 What do I do?

 This is a very normal situation and is usually easily solved with early communication.
 Many apartment complexes that are associated with Off-Campus Life at UNT allow students to negotiate an earlier lease.
 While Green Brigade is not directly involved, each student can contact their respective apartment offices to request an earlier move-in date.
 Some apartments might charge an additional fee, but most are willing to work with individual cases.
 In some situations, apartment complexes actually contact Green Brigade to determine summer band dates specifically to assist students with this scenario.